 The registration process is very quick and takes around 1 minute.
 All you need to do is enter your email address and a password.

 No identification is required to make transfers up to £5,000.
-If you would like to make larger transfers than this, you will need to provide proof of identification so Remitly can verify your account.
+If you would like to make larger transfers than this, you will first need to verify your identity.
 Typically this will require providing two types of documents:

 - Photo identification, such as a passport or drivers licence, will allow transfers of up to £25,000.